Jungleland (film): Plot

 With no money and no transport, Stanley sells Ash to a father and son from the restaurant without telling Lion, who attacks him.
-The three board a bus bound for Reno, but Lion and Sky get off at Carson City, Nevada, leaving a sleeping Stanley who wakes up in Reno and is kidnapped by Yates' men for not delivering Sky.
+The three board a bus bound for Reno, but Lion and Sky get off at Carson City, Nevada, leaving a sleeping Stanley who wakes up in Reno.
+He is then kidnapped by Yates' men for not delivering Sky.
 At a bar, Lion implores Sky to run away with him, having fallen for her.
 Sky refuses and they have sex in the bathroom, where Lion realizes that Sky is pregnant with Yates' baby.
-She leaves, leaving Stanley's gun and some money with him, which he uses to go to Reno.
-Finding Yates' hideout, who has been torturing Stanley, he gets past his goons and executes Yates.
+Sky departs, leaving Stanley's gun and some money with him, which he uses to go to Reno.
+Finding Yates' hideout, who has been torturing Stanley, Lion incapacitates his henchman.
+As Yates gloats over prostituting Sky, Lion executes him.
 A freed Stanley says that the pair can run away together and not have to go to San Francisco, but Lion is determined to fight at Jungleland.

 A reluctant Stanley goes with him and before the fight, he breaks down in tears, apologizing for all the hurt he has dealt on Lion.
-Lion forgives him and shows him a ring robe made by Sky as a parting gift, which Stanley is impressed by.
+Lion forgives Stanley and shows him a ring robe made by Sky as a parting gift, which Stanley is impressed by.
 The pair walk out to the ring, and Lion fights well, but is distracted and knocked down.
 A regretful Stanley pleads with Lion not to get up, saying that they can do something else with their lives, but Lion gets up regardless and wins the fight in spectacular fashion.
-However, the police raid the venue and Stanley decides to take the fall and allow the police to arrest him to give Lion a chance to get the money.
-Whilst Lion revels in his victory and Stanley is led away in handcuffs, Sky shows up at the venue and the two see each other as the credits roll.
+However, the police raid the venue and Stanley decides to turn himself in to give Lion a chance to get the money.
+Whilst Lion revels in his victory and Stanley is led away, Sky shows up at the venue as the two reunite.